 Each individual Self-Supporting Minister works within the parish system, yet follows their unique vocational path, led by God and licensed by the Bishop.

-Theological training for Self-Supporting Ministers is usually on a regional course, but sometimes residential.
+Theological training for Self-Supporting Ministers is usually on a regional course, but is sometimes residential.

 Supporting Self-Supporting Ministers